hjasaiwal114/blade/rfcs/2021-01-05-typography-scaling.md

 # Motivation
 ### **Why do we need a type scale?**
 We need our users to access our products anywhere, anytime.
-To make sure they can do so, we need to be present on almost every device possible especially on portables (mobiles & tablets).
+To make sure they can do so, we need to be present on almost every device possible, especially on portables (mobiles & tablets).
 Every device offers a different experience and we need to make sure that we are flexible in that case.
 One of the major aspects of that experience is **readability** and therefore we are focusing on **typography scaling** across multiple devices.

 ### **Use Cases**
-There can be several use-cases when a user wants to access the dashboard on multiple devices.
+There can be several use cases when a user wants to access the dashboard on multiple devices.
 Few of those can be,
-- **On Mobiles** (user can check for settlement numbers while commuting/traveling in a metro/bus)
+- **On Mobiles** (user can check for settlement numbers while commuting/travelling in a metro/bus)
 - **On Tablets** (user can capture a payment while on-the-go to their home back from the office)
 - **On Desktops** (user can request for access to the international payment via the dashboard)

-Or in-general a user can visit the company's marketing/landing page and consume information about us and our offerings.
+Or in general a user can visit the company's marketing/landing page and consume information about us and our offerings.

 ### **Examples from the current system**
-Here are a few examples in the current system.
+Here are a few examples of the current system.
 - **Dashboard Route - Desktop vs. Mobile:**
 ![Dashboard Route: Desktop vs. Mobile](./images/typography/dashboard-route-mobile-desktop-comparison.png)